graxlabs/grax-connector-framework/README.md

 ## GRAX Connector Framework

-The GRAX Connector Framework is used by all GRAX connectors that need to execute snapshot reports to make them easily done with unified logic.
-The goal is to ensure that all snapshot logic executed in all connectors is unified to ensure that data experience is the same across multiple mediums.
-If you are updating the framrwork you must ```npm update``` packages below, test, and validate changes.
+The GRAX Connector Framework is used by all GRAX connectors that need to execute snapshot reports to make them easily done.
+The goal is to ensure that all snapshot logic executed in all connectors is unified ensuring data experience is the same across multiple mediums.
+If you are updating the framework you must ```npm update``` packages below, test, and validate changes.

 ### Used By
 * [grax-connector-for-excel](https://github.com/graxlabs/grax-connector-for-excel/)